Skip to content

 What to do in Honfleur

-Honfleur, with its charming picturesque port, is a must-see destination for visitors.
-Soak up the maritime atmosphere as you stroll along the town's lively quays, where you'll discover numerous art galleries and local craft stores offering unique works and authentic souvenirs.
-And don't miss a visit to St. Catherine's Church, a unique wooden church that bears witness to the region's rich historical heritage.
+Honfleur, with its charming picturesque harbour, is a must-see destination for visitors.
+Soak up the maritime atmosphere as you stroll along the city's bustling quays, where you'll discover numerous art galleries and local craft shops offering unique works and authentic souvenirs.
+And be sure to visit St Catherine's Church, a unique wooden church that bears witness to the region's rich historical heritage.

 Sailing in Honfleur

-The Honfleur marina offers yachtsmen safe shelter and comprehensive services all year round, and two slipways for lifting boats out of the water.
+Honfleur marina offers boaters safe shelter and full services all year round, and two slipways to get boats out of the water.

 Take advantage of this stopover to explore the town's picturesque surroundings from the sea and discover the beauty of the Normandy coast.
-In addition to the marina, Honfleur also offers boat trips and water sports activities for those wishing to explore the surrounding waters further.
-Be aware of sea currents and changing weather conditions as you sail along the coast.
+As well as the marina, Honfleur also offers boat trips and water sports activities for those wishing to explore the surrounding waters further.
+Be aware of sea currents and changing weather conditions when sailing along the coast.

 Cherbourg